Nevada Surrogacy Law Is Complicated

 - Health concerns.
 The couple can have health concerns regarding both the surrogate as well as the baby.
 These concerns often include diet and any relevant activities that could potentially harm the baby.

 - Responsibilities for bills and payment

-Often, soon-to-be parents can obtain a pre-birth order from a court that helps them receive immediate physical and legal custody of the baby upon birth.
-An experienced surrogacy attorney should draft and review all documents to ensure accuracy and attention to detail.
-The attorney will help you think of things you might not otherwise have considered to make sure you are as prepared as possible.
+Often, soon-to-be parents (otherwise referred to as “Intended Parents”) can obtain a “pre-birth order” from a court that helps them receive immediate physical and legal custody of the baby at the time of birth.
+No matter if you are the parent or the gestational carrier, an experienced surrogacy attorney should draft and review all surrogacy documents before anything is made official.
+Allowing one to do so will ensure the accuracy, legality and attention to detail of your surrogacy agreement.
+Further, an experienced Nevada surrogacy attorney will help you think of things that you might not otherwise have considered in order to ensure that you are as prepared — and protected — as possible.

 Questions About Surrogacy?
 Call Our Reno Adoption Law Firm Today

 Being a Nevada surrogacy attorney since 1987, Eric has a lot of experience helping clients add a child to their family.
 Conversely, he also has experience representing clients on both sides of surrogacy contracts.
 Representing both sides over the years has allowed Eric to build up an intricate understanding of concerns that both surrogates and intended parents can have.
 This experience provides him with the knowledge, resources and aptitude needed to help in any surrogacy case.